 Cataract vs Cataract removed and artificial lens inserted

 A/Prof Skalicky uses a high-frequency ultrasound device that breaks up the cloudy lens into small pieces, then gently suctions the fragments from the eye.
 This part of the procedure promotes fast healing and reduces the risk of cataract surgery complications.

 After all remnants of the clouded lens have been removed from your eye, A/Prof Skalicky will insert a clear intraocular lens (an artificial lens).
 The intraocular lens is secured in the same location where your natural lens had been.

 The procedure does not require an overnight stay in a hospital.
 It is a day procedure, and you should be able to go home that afternoon/evening.
 You will be awake during the surgical procedure, which lasts 20-30 minutes.

 Preparing For Cataract Surgery

-Before surgery it is important to pre-lubricate the eyes to minimise symptoms of post-operative dry eye syndrome.
+Before surgery, it is important to pre-lubricate the eyes to minimise symptoms of post-operative dry eye syndrome.
 You will be given sample preservative-free lubricants to be used four times daily for 2-3 weeks prior to cataract surgery.

 You will arrive, fasted, at the operating theatre several hours before cataract surgery.
 Nursing staff will greet you and begin administering drops to dilate your pupil.
 You will be met by your anaesthetist, who will insert an IV cannula and arrange pleasant anaesthesia.

 Removal of cataract and insertion of artificial lens